ITGSS Certified Technical Associate: Project Management Practice Exam

 1 / 20

-What is the purpose of a stakeholder analysis?
+What is the significance of project metrics?

 Next Question